firaja/uni/aml.md

     - [ ] Availability of large datasets
     - [ ] Network connectivity
-    - [ ] The implementation of backpropagation (la prof dice che è ambigua, potrebbe essere considerata vera)
+    - [ ] The implementation of backpropagation
     - [ ] Distributed representation
     - [ ] Availability of faster CPUs